sebastipa/TOSCA/docs/sphinx/source/01_user_guide/execution.rst

 `Running in parallel`
 ~~~~~~~~~~~~~~~~~~~~~~

-To run in parallel with **all available** processors (e.g. when submitting jobs on a cluster), simply run the following command in a terminal:
+To run in parallel with **all available** processors (e.g. when submitting jobs on a cluster through SLURM or PBS), simply insert the following command in the submission script:

 .. code-block:: bash